CPJPRINCE/opex_manifest_generator/README.md

 This will generate Opex's with an identifier `code` for each of the files / folders.
 As described in the Auto Class module, the reference codes will take the hierarchy of the directories.
 You can also use the `-s` option to set a starting reference.

 You can alternatively utilise the "Accession" / running number mode of generating a code using `-c accession` with the prefix "2024".

-`opex_generate -c accession -p "2024" C:\Users\Christopher\Downloads`

-*You can also utilise the `--accession-mode` option to determine whether to have a running number for files,folders or both*.
-Alternatively you can do both Catalogue / Accession at the same time:
+You can also utilise the `--accession-mode` option to determine whether to have a running number for `file, folder, both`.

-`opex_generate -c both -p "ARCH" "2024" C:\Users\Christopher\Downloads`
+`opex_generate -c accession -p "2024" C:\Users\Christopher\Downloads --accession-mode file`

 To note: when using the `catalog` option, the key `code` is always set by default.
-When using `accession` the default key is `accref`.
+When using `accession` the default key is `accref`

-It's possible to also create a `generic` set of metadata which will take the XIP metadata for the Title and Description fields, from the basename of the folder/file.
-It will also set the Security Status to "open".

-`opex_generate -c generic C:\Users\Christopher\Downloads`
+There are also options to generate `both` (accession and catalog references); or generate a `generic` set of metadata which will take the XIP metadata for the Title and Description fields, from the basename of the folder/file.
+It will also set the Security Status to "open": `opex_generate -c generic C:\Users\Christopher\Downloads`

-You can combine the generic options with `catalog, accession, both` to generate an identifier alongside generic data.
+You can also combine the generic options with `catalog, accession, both` to generate an identifier alongside generic data: `opex_generate -c catalog-generic C:\Users\Christopher\Downloads`

-## Use with of Input Override.
+## Use of Input Override option.

-For more details on using the input override option click below
 <details>
 <summary>
+This program also supports utilising an Auto Class spreadsheet as an input override, utilising the data added into said spreadsheet, instead of generating them ad hoc.
+Click to see more details
 </summary>

-This program also supports utilising an Auto Class spreadsheet as an input override, utilising the data added into said spreadsheet, instead of generating them ad hoc.

 In this way, metadata can be set on XIP Metadata fields, including:
  - Title